 Wider listening for Area of Study 1 - Western Classical Tradition (WCT).
 For AS, we look at the development of the symphony from 1750-1830 so any symphony listening from that period will be beneficial.
 This extends to 1900 for the full A-level.

-The other Area of Study is Jazz 1920-1950, so listening to music such as Ragtime, Dixieland, Big Band and Bebop that fall within this genre would be good preparation.
+The other Area of Study is Jazz 1920-1950, so any listening to music within this genre would be good preparation.
 This extends to 1960 for the full A-level.